 Rebuttal to The Sanda – Sambo Controversy

-This is my first post after getting rid of my Blogger account several months ago, I am hoping to write an entry at least once a month on topics that can trigger curiosity towards a better understanding of Chinese Martial Arts.
-As a disclaimer English is not my first language, therefore sentence structure can read […]
+This is my first post after getting rid of my Blogger account several months ago, I am hoping to write an entry at least once a month on topics that I hope can trigger curiosity towards a better understanding of Chinese Martial Arts.
+As a disclaimer English is not my first language, therefore sentence structure […]